jarvisar/dj-app/README.md

 The backend was created using Flask, Python, SQLAlchemy, SQLite, and Socket.IO.

 Check out the `angular` branch to see the current front-end code.

+Note: this application is still very early in development and is currently in prototype phase.